EannaCurran/Scrabble-Project/README.md

-    Tile - Used to create objects that represents the character tiles in Scrabble Square - Used to create objects that represents the squares on the board in Scrabble Board - Used to create object that reprensents the board in Scrabble Main - Is the class containing the main method ececuted by the jar and creates and prints the pool and players with there frames and tiles
+    Tile - Used to create objects that represents the character tiles in Scrabble Square - Used to create objects that represents the squares on the board in Scrabble Board - Used to create object that reprensents the board in Scrabble Main - Is the class containing the main method ececuted by the jar and run expamle of the first few turns

 Custom Exceptions